DavidIAm/perl-Set-SegmentTree/README.md

 Doesn't tell you if you matched the endpoint of a segment, but it could.

+Doesn't error check the integrity of a segment for numericity or order

 Only works with FlatBuffers for serialization